n8n-io/n8n-docs/docs/workflows/sharing.md

 # Workflow sharing

-[TODO: workflow sharing was broken as of 28/03.
-Return to this page and check details carefully once working.]

 /// info | Feature availability
 Available on Pro and Enterprise Cloud plans, and Enterprise self-hosted plans.
 ///